How Much CBD Should I Take? [Beginner’s Guide]

 How to dose CBD

 If not, then the following information is here to help.
-There are currently no clinical guidelines for CBD usage, though, so this is a rough guideline and you should still proceed with caution.
+There are currently no guidelines for CBD usage, though, so this is a rough guideline and you should still proceed with caution.

 How much CBD is in one drop of oil?

 Dosing CBD relies heavily on knowing how much is in your bottle.
 Most CBD oils come in dropper bottles, but some now come in sprays.
 Usually, companies will tell you exactly how much CBD is in each drop or spray.
-Manufacturers sell a huge variety of CBD oils, in different sized bottles with different amounts of CBD, and this is why you’ll need to do a little maths.
+Manufacturers sell a huge variety of CBD oils, in different sized bottles with different amounts of CBD, and this is why you’ll need to do a little math.

 One drop usually equates to 1 ml if you use the full amount in the dropper.
 If you have a 10ml bottle, then, which contains 100 mg of CBD in total, one drop would contain 10 mg of CBD.
 All you need to do is figure out how many drops are in the bottle, and then divide the number of milligrams of CBD by that amount.